 Don’t Let an Earthquake Damage Your Plumbing

 Almost every part of living in California is great, except for one thing: earthquakes.
 It seems like we’re always on high alert for the next big quake.
 Though most earthquake preparedness pieces talk about protecting the things inside your house, we’re going underground.
-Learn the steps you can take to stop an earthquake from damaging your plumbing.
+Life in California means dealing with earthquakes.
+Learn the steps you can take to stop any earthquake damage your plumbing.

 How An Earthquake Can Affect Your Plumbing